-Editor’s note: Add G.722 and AMR-WB to the table

 G.722 shall be supported at a bit rate of 64 kbit/s.

-Packetisation period for mandatory Wideband codecs

-for G.722, packetisation period shall be 20 ms

-for AMR-WB, packetisation period shall be 20 ms

-Payload type definition for mandatory Wideband codecs

-G.722 PT=9 Static

-AMR-WB Dynamic as defined in RFC 4867 [39]

 General Guidelines

 The following general guidelines aim to provide default rules for codec choice and transcoding responsibility:

 Transcoding SHOULD generally avoided;

 If the SDP offerer supports the wideband codec(s), then the wideband codec SHOULD be placed first in order (e.g., if wideband and narrowband are offered, the wideband is first in order).